himmAllRight/himmAllRight-source/resources/templates/md/posts/simple-reverse-ssh-tunnel.md

 ### Tunnel Beacon Idea

-SSH tunnels are a really fascinating and useful piece of technology.
+SSH tunnels are a fascinating and useful piece of technology.
 The ssh protocol makes modern computing much more secure, and easier to manage multiple computers.
-While it is already widely used everywhere, I think there are still many places where it can be applied.
+While ssh tunnels are already widely utilized, I think there are still many applications where it the technology can be applied.

-For example, I mentioned in the intro post about my project, [TunelBeacon](https://github.com/himmAllRight/TunnelBeacon).
+For example, I mentioned in the intro post about my small project, [TunelBeacon](https://github.com/himmAllRight/TunnelBeacon).
 TunnelBeacon will be a very simple GUI application used to initiate a tunnel from a computer, specifically to receive support.
 For example, if my wife or any of our parents switch to Linux in the future, we could configure TunnelBeacon on their computer.
-Then, if they need help they can just open it and hit a button, which will initiate a reverse tunnel to a predefined secure server (or AWS spun up...
+Then, if they need help they can just open it and hit a button, which will initiate a reverse tunnel to a predefined secure server (or spin up an AWS/DO server...
 I have ideas).
 From there, I can remote into their computer no matter what network they are on (as long as ssh isn't blocked).
-No finding the public IP, no redirecting router ports, just hitting a button and letting me know.
+No headache from having them find their public IP, no redirecting router ports, just hitting a button.

 So, that's reverse tunnels in a nutshell.
 With any luck, I should be posting more about them as I progress with TunnelBeacon.
-As always, I will also post progress on that project as I move along.
 Have fun tunneling!